yv17/WISE-Exchange-Rate-Pipeline/README.md

     docker-compose up -d

 2. Go to your browser and copy the path http://localhost:8080/ on a new tab.
-Login to your local Airflow server using "airflow" as the username and password.
+Login to your local Airflow server using "airflow" for both the username and password.

 3. You should see a DAG named "wise_exchange_rate_dag" on your Airflow server